artemvmin/traktor_s4mk3_mod/README.md

 - Enable FLUX to perform quick loops while staying on beat.
 - Disable SNAP to perform loops off the grid.

+### Beatgrid Edit

+- HOLD GRID + TURN DECK to move grid lines
+- SHIFT + TAP GRID 4 TIMES to adjust BPM and grid lines to your beat
+- SHIFT + HOLD to re-analyze and reset beatgrid

 ## Installation

 **Windows:**